openmrs/openmrs-esm-core/packages/framework/esm-framework/docs/interfaces/OpenmrsDatePickerProps.md

 • `Optional` **labelText**: `string` \| `ReactElement`<`any`, `string` \| `JSXElementConstructor`<`any`\>\>

-The label for this DatePicker element
+The label for this DatePicker element.
+If a string is passed and the input is marked as required, an asterisk is appended to the label.

 #### Defined in